JogoShugh/ModularAspNetMvc/new/README.md

 # ModularAspNetMvc

-This is a work in progress of a modular architecture for ASP.NET MVC, utilizing the awesome MvcCodeRouting NuGet package.
+This is a work in progress of a modular architecture for ASP.NET MVC, utilizing the awesome MvcCodeRouting NuGet package and MEF, the Managed Extensibility Framework from `System.ComponentModel.Composition`.

 # High level summary